 This mode allows us to survive in dangerous situations, but we can also get stuck in this mode after a traumatic experience.
 Getting stuck can lead to symptoms such as flashbacks, intrusive thoughts, and hypervigilance.

 EMDR therapy also appears to help regulate emotions by promoting neuroplasticity in corresponding brain regions.

 How to Find a Therapist Who Offers EMDR Therapy

 If you are interested in beginning EMDR treatment, the first step is to find a qualified therapist.
 You can search for therapists in your area who offer EMDR therapy.
 Several options are available, including:

 - Contact Zinnia Healing: We offer EMDR therapy options within our substance abuse and mental health treatment programs.

 - The EMDR International Association: This website provides a directory of EMDR therapists who are trained on the topic.

 - The American Psychological Association: The APA’s website offers a directory of licensed psychologists and clinicians in your area.

 For those needing immediate help or reevaluation, trained medical professionals at Zinnia Healing can provide guidance and support.
 Our healthcare centers offer a wide range of services covering all mental health issues.
-We can look at your individual situation and help you find the resources you need to get on the road to recovery.
 Contact us today at (855) 430-9439.